Party wall notice

 Following the resolution of any disputes that may arise during the work, the appointed surveyor issues the party wall award, which is a legally binding document.
 The award sets out the rights and obligations of each party, as well as any measures that will be taken to protect the adjoining property.
 The award may also have rules about how to pay for any costs related to the work and how to compensate the owner of the property next door for any damage or trouble caused by the work.

-The party wall award is important because it can settle any disagreements that come up during the work in a way that is clear and legal.
-The award is binding on both sides, and if one side doesn’t follow its rules, the other side can take legal action against them.
+The party wall award is important because it can settle any disagreements that come up during the work in a way that is clear and legal, thereby avoiding potential disputes over shared walls.
+The award is binding on both sides and if one side doesn’t follow its rules, the other side can take legal action against them.

 When the notice about the proposed work is given, your adjoining owner has three options: